ojhavk/ojhavk.github.io/index.md

 </p>
 <!-- ![](/imgs/tree_bio.svg) --->

 **Figure.** Biologically plausible neural computation of dendritic trees.
 The red circle represents a neuron (soma), black lines are dendrites, and the numbers indicate inputs.
 Left is a biological neuron model (Travis et al., 2005), the middle is a single neuron dendritic tree (Jones and Kording, 2021), and the right is the proposed backpropagation neural tree (<a href="https://arxiv.org/pdf/2202.02248.pdf" target="_blank"> Ojha et al 2022 </a>).
-Check previous related work on trees (<a a href="https://arxiv.org/abs/1705.05592" target="_blank">neural tree</a> and <a a href="https://arxiv.org/abs/1705.05769" target="_blank">fuzzy tree</a>).
+Check previous related work on trees (<a href="https://arxiv.org/abs/1705.05592" target="_blank">Ojha et al 2016</a> and <a a href="https://arxiv.org/abs/1705.05769" target="_blank">Ojha et al 2017</a>).
 Students interested in the topics of **neural networks** and **deep learning** network architecture analysis (e.g., using adversarial robustness) and exploring neuroscience, information theory or complex network literature for PhD research are welcomed!

 ## Adversarial Deep Learning